-3.1 The doctor should have in depth knowledge of the relevant anatomy, neurophysiology, pathology and clinical management of acute ischaemic stroke, and background knowledge of the procedures obtained from appropriate local or international societies, lectures or conferences.

-3.2 For initial credentialling process:

-- 3.2.1 A doctor must have performed diagnostic catheter cervico-cerebral or spinal angiograms during at least 60 procedures (which can include pre-interventional diagnostic examinations), with a complication rate within an acceptable range, under the direct supervision of a neurointerventionalist credentialled under this set of Guidelines within a period of two consecutive years.3 - 3.2.2 A doctor is preferred to have simulation training in endovascular treatment for acute ischaemic stroke. - 3.2.3 A doctor must have training and experience in patient assessment and the conduction of 30 neurointerventional procedures for acute ischaemic stroke under the direct supervision of a doctor credentialled under this set of Guidelines within a period of three consecutive years after becoming HKAM Fellow or the equivalent^{2,4,5,6}.
-In at least 15 of these 30 procedures, the doctor should have assumed the role of the primary operator in completing a major portion of the procedure or in completing a significant component of the procedure^{12, 13}.
+- 3.1 Training for Credentialling - 3.1.1 The doctor should have in depth knowledge of the relevant anatomy, neurophysiology, pathology and clinical management of acute ischaemic stroke, and background knowledge of the procedures obtained from appropriate local or international societies, lectures or conferences. - 3.1.2 Training records submitted for initial credentialling should include formal training programmes in Interventional Neuroradiology / Endovascular Neurosurgery organised by Colleges of Radiologists / Colleges of Surgeons, and / or structured training courses provided by some renowned international societies such as "Planet Course" or "ECMINT" etc. - 32 For initial credentialling process: - 32.1 A doctor must have performed diagnostic catheter cervico-cerebral or spinal angiograms during at least 60 procedures (which can include pre-interventional diagnostic examinations), with a complication rate within an acceptable range, under the direct supervision of a neurointerventionalist credentialled under this set of Guidelines within a period of two consecutive years. - 32.2 A doctor is preferred to have simulation training in endovascular treatment for acute ischaemic stroke. - 323 A doctor must have training and experience in patient assessment and the conduction of 30 neurointerventional procedures for acute ischaemic stroke under the direct supervision of a doctor credentialled under this set of Guidelines within a period of three consecutive years after becoming HKAM Fellow or the equivalent .
+In at least 15 of these 30 procedures, the doctor should have assumed the role of the primary operator in completing a major portion of the procedure or in completing a significant component of the procedure.